 The Executive Committee shall, on matters of urgency, act between the meetings of the Board of Trustees and shall exercise all the powers of the board consistent with the acts and resolutions of the board itself, and it shall report to the full Board of Trustees all of its official actions.

-The Executive Committee shall transact such business of the College as the trustees may be empowered to authorize, except to grant degrees, to make removals from office, to fill vacancies on the Board or any committee, to fix compensation of trustees for serving on the Board, to amend or repeal these Bylaws or adopt new Bylaws, to amend or repeal any Board resolution that is by its terms not so amendable or repealable, or to take any other action prohibited by applicable law.
-The Executive Committee shall review litigation and the President's assessment and compensation as recommended by the Compensation/Assessment Committee.
+The Executive Committee shall transact such business of the College as the trustees may be empowered to authorize, except to grant degrees, to make removals from office, to fill vacancies on the Board, to fix compensation of trustees for serving on the Board or any committee, to amend or repeal these Bylaws or adopt new Bylaws, to amend or repeal any Board resolution that is by its terms not so amendable or repealable, or to take any other action prohibited by applicable law.
+The Executive Committee shall consider cultivation strategies for promising trustee candidates and assemble a list of qualified candidates for nomination to the board, review litigation, and review the President's assessment and compensation as recommended by the Governance and Compensation/Assessment Committee.